 Travel by Students, Participants, and Other Personnel

-Travel on sponsored programs typically is permitted for students, participants, and other personnel, so long as the travel is necessary, reasonable, and allocable.
-Travel is usually incorporated into the budget at the pre-award stage and approved during the initial award negotiation phase.
+Travel on sponsored programs typically is permitted for students, participants, and other personnel, so long as the travel is reasonable, allocable, necessary, and justified.
+Travel is usually incorporated into the budget at the Pre-Award stage and approved during the initial award negotiation phase.

 The allocation of travel across cost categories may vary across grant programs.
 For example: